-The use that conforms to the requirements of the first three tests and would provide the maximum productivity of the subject site, is for continued agricultural use and assembled with the lessee's adjacent land.
+The use that conforms to the requirements of the first three tests and would provide the maximum productivity of the subject sites, is for continued agricultural use and assemblage.

 PROPERTY VALUATION

 Whenever possible, all three basic approaches to value (Cost Approach, Sales Comparison Approach and Income Approach) are utilized.
 The resulting indications of value are then correlated into a final estimate of market value.
 In this analysis I have utilized the Sales Comparison approach.